Calling Nurse A 'Hero,' Utah Hospital Bars Police From Patient-Care Areas

 Hospital officials say they created the policy one day after the July incident in which nurse Alex Wubbels refused to allow a police investigator identified as Jeff Payne to get a blood sample from a patient who was injured in a deadly collision with another driver.
 Wubbels was following the hospital's policy (and a recent Supreme Court decision) that requires either a warrant, the patient's consent, or the patient being under arrest for such a sample to be obtained legally.

-Last year, the Supreme Court ruled that the Fourth Amendment bars blood tests from being obtained without a warrant in drunk-driving cases.
+Last year, the Supreme Court ruled that the Fourth Amendment bars blood tests from being obtained without a warrant in drunken-driving cases.

 "Our hospital continues to offer our full support to Alex," said Gordon Crabtree, the hospital system's CEO.
 "I think many of you know she is an Olympian and to us she's truly an Olympic-size hero.
 We extend our appreciation for her dedication and service."